bannisa/sudoku/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Dependencies
-Javascript version 18.12.0 or greater
+Javascript version 18.12.0 or greater \n
 React version 9.2 or greater

-## Build instructions
-preququsites JavaScript

 ## Available Scripts